bwilczek/watir_pump/README.md

 # this is required to make rspec expectations work inside the block
 before(:each) { |example| WatirPump.config.current_example = example }

-def helper; true end

 ToDosPage.open do
   phrase.set 'watir'
-  helper # this method is undefined in the page object scope and will raise an error search.click end
+  search.click
+end
 SearchResultsPage.use do